 Agricultural Institute of Marin

+As AIM’s Chief Operations Officer, Tanya oversees the operations and management of AIM’s 7 certified farmers’ markets.
 Tanya grew up in the small town of St. Helena, and got her start in agriculture at an early age picking grapes and helping her family make wine.
-She has a BA in International Studies from the University of Arkansas Little Rock, which she attended on a volleyball scholarship.
-Tanya has worked in the wine industry, management, and sales before joining AIM in 2004.
 Tanya has 13 years of market management experience, having managed all 7 of AIM’s farmers markets at different times in her career.
-She is AIM’s Chief Operations Officer, overseeing the operations and management of AIM’s 7 markets, and also acts as AIM’s CFO.
 She enjoys knowing and talking with the people who grow and raise her food, interacting with the community at farmers markets and helping farmers and vendors grow their businesses.
-She spends her free time dancing, playing volleyball, cooking and eating, and is known to break into dance routines spontaneously.

 Coastside Farmers’ Markets/Irish Ridge Ranch